I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfiotarget/nf-wdfiotarget-wdfiotargetformatrequestforinternalioctlothers.md

 <p>Create a new request object and supply its handle for the <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> method's <i>Request</i> parameter.</p>

-<p>Call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549951">WdfRequestCreate</a> to preallocate one or more request objects.
-You can reuse these request objects by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff550026">WdfRequestReuse</a>.
+<p>Call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcreate.md">WdfRequestCreate</a> to preallocate one or more request objects.
+You can reuse these request objects by calling <a href="..\wdfrequest\nf-wdfrequest-wdfrequestreuse.md">WdfRequestReuse</a>.
 Your driver's <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function can preallocate request objects for a device.</p>

 <p>Provide context buffers, if the request requires them, and supply buffer handles for the <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> method's <i>OtherArg1</i>, <i>OtherArg2</i>, and <i>OtherArg4</i> parameters.</p>

 <p>Your driver must specify this buffer space as WDFMEMORY handles to framework-managed memory.
-To obtain WDFMEMORY handles, the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff548706">WdfMemoryCreate</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548712">WdfMemoryCreatePreallocated</a>. </p>
+To obtain WDFMEMORY handles, the driver calls <a href="..\wdfmemory\nf-wdfmemory-wdfmemorycreate.md">WdfMemoryCreate</a> or <a href="..\wdfmemory\nf-wdfmemory-wdfmemorycreatepreallocated.md">WdfMemoryCreatePreallocated</a>. </p>

-<p>After a driver calls <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> to format a device control request, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550027">WdfRequestSend</a> to send the request (either synchronously or asynchronously) to an I/O target.</p>
+<p>After a driver calls <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> to format a device control request, the driver must call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestsend.md">WdfRequestSend</a> to send the request (either synchronously or asynchronously) to an I/O target.</p>

 <p>Multiple calls to <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> that use the same request do not cause additional resource allocations.
-Therefore, to reduce the chance that <a href="https://msdn.microsoft.com/library/windows/hardware/ff549951">WdfRequestCreate</a> will return STATUS_INSUFFICIENT_RESOURCES, your driver's <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function can call <b>WdfRequestCreate</b> to preallocate one or more request objects for a device.
-The driver can subsequently reuse (call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550026">WdfRequestReuse</a>), reformat (call <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b>), and resend (call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550027">WdfRequestSend</a>) each request object without risking a STATUS_INSUFFICIENT_RESOURCES return value from a later call to <b>WdfRequestCreate</b>.
-(If the driver does not call the same request-formatting method each time, additional resources might be allocated.)
-All subsequent calls to <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> for the reused request object will return STATUS_SUCCESS, if parameter values do not change.</p>

-<p>For information about obtaining status information after an I/O request completes, see <a href="wdf.completing_i_o_requests#obtaining_completion_information#obtaining_completion_information">Obtaining Completion Information</a>.</p>

-<p>For more information about <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b>, see <a href="wdf.sending_i_o_requests_to_general_i_o_targets">Sending I/O Requests to General I/O Targets</a>.</p>

-<p>For more information about I/O targets, see <a href="wdf.using_i_o_targets">Using I/O Targets</a>.</p>

-<p>The following code example creates a framework memory object, obtains the buffer that the memory object contains, and initializes the buffer.
-Then, the example formats the request, sets a <a href="..\wdfrequest\nc-wdfrequest-evt-wdf-request-completion-routine.md">CompletionRoutine</a> callback function, and sends the request to an I/O target.</p>

-<p>Use the <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> method, followed by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550027">WdfRequestSend</a> method, to send non-standard internal device control requests either synchronously or asynchronously.
-Alternatively, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548651">WdfIoTargetSendInternalIoctlOthersSynchronously</a> method to send non-standard internal device control requests synchronously. </p>

-<p>You can forward a non-standard internal device control request that your driver received in an I/O queue, or you can create and send a new request.
-In either case, the framework requires a request object and some buffer space.</p>

-<p>To forward a non-standard internal device control request that your driver received in an I/O queue:</p>

-<p>Specify the received request's handle for the <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> method's <i>Request</i> parameter.</p>

-<p>Use the received request's context information for the <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> method's <i>OtherArg1</i>, <i>OtherArg2</i>, an <i>OtherArg4</i> parameters.</p>

-<p>To obtain these parameter values, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549969">WdfRequestGetParameters</a> and use the <b>DeviceIoControl</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552472">WDF_REQUEST_PARAMETERS</a> structure that is returned. </p>

-<p>For more information about forwarding an I/O request, see <a href="wdf.forwarding_i_o_requests">Forwarding I/O Requests</a>.</p>

-<p>Drivers often divide received I/O requests into smaller requests that they send to an I/O target, so your driver might create new requests.</p>

-<p>To create a new I/O request:</p>

-<p>Create a new request object and supply its handle for the <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> method's <i>Request</i> parameter.</p>

-<p>Call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549951">WdfRequestCreate</a> to preallocate one or more request objects.
-You can reuse these request objects by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff550026">WdfRequestReuse</a>.
-Your driver's <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function can preallocate request objects for a device.</p>

-<p>Provide context buffers, if the request requires them, and supply buffer handles for the <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> method's <i>OtherArg1</i>, <i>OtherArg2</i>, and <i>OtherArg4</i> parameters.</p>

-<p>Your driver must specify this buffer space as WDFMEMORY handles to framework-managed memory.
-To obtain WDFMEMORY handles, the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff548706">WdfMemoryCreate</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548712">WdfMemoryCreatePreallocated</a>. </p>

-<p>After a driver calls <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> to format a device control request, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550027">WdfRequestSend</a> to send the request (either synchronously or asynchronously) to an I/O target.</p>

-<p>Multiple calls to <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> that use the same request do not cause additional resource allocations.
-Therefore, to reduce the chance that <a href="https://msdn.microsoft.com/library/windows/hardware/ff549951">WdfRequestCreate</a> will return STATUS_INSUFFICIENT_RESOURCES, your driver's <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function can call <b>WdfRequestCreate</b> to preallocate one or more request objects for a device.
-The driver can subsequently reuse (call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550026">WdfRequestReuse</a>), reformat (call <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b>), and resend (call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550027">WdfRequestSend</a>) each request object without risking a STATUS_INSUFFICIENT_RESOURCES return value from a later call to <b>WdfRequestCreate</b>.
+Therefore, to reduce the chance that <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcreate.md">WdfRequestCreate</a> will return STATUS_INSUFFICIENT_RESOURCES, your driver's <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function can call <b>WdfRequestCreate</b> to preallocate one or more request objects for a device.
+The driver can subsequently reuse (call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestreuse.md">WdfRequestReuse</a>), reformat (call <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b>), and resend (call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestsend.md">WdfRequestSend</a>) each request object without risking a STATUS_INSUFFICIENT_RESOURCES return value from a later call to <b>WdfRequestCreate</b>.
 (If the driver does not call the same request-formatting method each time, additional resources might be allocated.)
 All subsequent calls to <b>WdfIoTargetFormatRequestForInternalIoctlOthers</b> for the reused request object will return STATUS_SUCCESS, if parameter values do not change.</p>

 <p>For information about obtaining status information after an I/O request completes, see <a href="wdf.completing_i_o_requests#obtaining_completion_information#obtaining_completion_information">Obtaining Completion Information</a>.</p>